Last updated: 4th October, 2023

 Uni groups put on a variety of events, often including:

 Uni groups often focus on introducing new people to EA and helping members to apply EA principles to their studies and career.

-Most uni groups are named "Effective Altruism University of X" or "X University Effective Altruism", but some groups have decided against using "Effective Altruism" in their name.
+Most uni groups are named "Effective Altruism University of X" or "X University Effective Altruism", but some groups have decided against using "Effective Altruism" in their name (see this post by KoenSchoen).
 In any case, if your university takes its name from the city it is in, it's best to ensure you have the word "University" or "College" in your group name so it doesn't get confusing if a city group forms later.

 National groups serve people throughout the country and usually act as an umbrella for multiple city and uni groups.
 Its members typically include representatives from the different local groups as well as national EA-aligned organisations.

 A national group may have several functions including:

 - Creating and maintaining an online presence (website, social media, mailing list).